Requirements for Undergraduate Degrees

 Students may meet this requirement by completing an oral communication course appropriate to the student’s program of study or through an approved course(s) within the major.
 Students are advised to consult the department of their major program.

-Majors approved to meet this requirement through major courses are: College of Arts and Letters – communication, foreign languages, foreign languages teacher preparation, music composition, music education, and all theatre concentrations except digital filmmaking; College of Education - human services; College of Health Sciences - medical technology, nursing, dental hygiene, health sciences health services administration concentration depending on elective choices, health sciences with human services minor depending on elective choices, and health sciences cytotechnology track; and College of Sciences - ocean and earth science.
+Majors approved to meet this requirement through major courses are: College of Arts and Letters – communication, music composition, music education, all theatre arts majors, world languages and cultures concentrations in French, German and Spanish, and world languages and cultures teacher preparation; College of Education and Professional Studies - human services, occupational and technical studies concentrations in industrial technology and training specialist; College of Health Sciences - medical technology, nursing, dental hygiene, health sciences health services administration major, health sciences cytotechnology track and public health; and College of Sciences - ocean and earth science.

 C. Mathematics